Explainer: When will COVID-19 vaccines be generally available in the U.S.?

 Sanofi SA and GlaxoSmithKline Plc are also working on developing a vaccine they say could be authorized next year.

-Reporting by Carl O’Donnell and Michael Erman in New York; additional reporting by Caroline Humer; editing by Peter Henderson and Bill Berkrot
+Reporting by Carl O’Donnell and Michael Erman in New York; additional reporting by Caroline Humer; editing by Peter Henderson, Bill Berkrot and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.